mark-me/etl_templates/docs/Model_Extractor.md

     Mapping "1" *-- "1" EntityTarget
     Mapping "1" *-- "*" SourceObject
     SourceObject "1" *-- "*" JoinCondition
+    JoinCondition "1" *-- "*" ConditionComponents
+    ConditionComponents "1" *-- "*" AttributeChild
+    ConditionComponents "1" *-- "*" AttributeParent
+    ComponentAttribute <|-- AttributeChild
+    ComponentAttribute <|-- AttributeParent
     Mapping "1" *-- "*" AttributeMapping
     note for Mapping "Defines data transformations"
     note for SourceObject "Source tables with join info" note for JoinCondition "Join criteria"
+    note for ConditionComponents "The components which make op the join criteria" note for ComponentAttribute "A attribute as part of a join condition (component)" note for AttributeChild "When a ComponentAttribute plays the role of a child attribute" note for AttributeParent "When a ComponentAttribute plays the role of a parent attribute"
 ```